 5. Refrain from using legal jargon.

-Writing a law school personal statement can be overwhelming if not approached in a methodical fashion.
-Although capturing your life’s motivations within two pages can be daunting, utilizing these tips can help you organize your thoughts and facilitate how you define both your brand and your competitive differentiation.
+Writing a law school personal statement can be overwhelming if the process is not approached in a methodical fashion.
+Although capturing your life’s motivations within two pages can be daunting, utilizing these tips can help you organize your thoughts and facilitate how you define both your personal brand and your competitive differentiation—thereby increasing your chances of success for admission.